 |Title:||Asset Threshold for Determining the Appropriate Supervisory Office|

-The NCUA Board (Board) is proposing to amend its regulations to revise the $10 billion asset threshold used for assigning supervision of consumer federally insured credit unions (FICUs) to the Office of National Examinations and Supervision (ONES).
-The proposed rule would only apply to FICUs whose assets are $10 billion or more (covered credit unions).
-The proposed rule would provide that covered credit unions with less than $15 billion in total assets (tier I covered credit unions) not currently supervised by ONES will be supervised by the appropriate NCUA Regional Office.
-Tier I covered credit unions currently supervised by ONES and covered credit unions with $15 billion and more in total assets (tier II and tier III covered credit unions) would continue to be supervised by ONES.
-The proposed rule would not alter any regulatory requirements for covered credit unions.
+The NCUA Board (Board) is amending its regulations to revise the $10 billion asset threshold used for assigning supervision of consumer federally insured credit unions (FICUs) to the Office of National Examinations and Supervision (ONES).
+The rule only applies to FICUs whose assets are $10 billion or more (covered credit unions).
+The rule provides that covered credit unions with less than $15 billion in total assets (tier I credit unions) will be supervised by the appropriate NCUA Regional Office.
+Covered credit unions with $15 billion or more in total assets (tier II and tier III credit unions) continue to be supervised by ONES.
+The rule does not alter any regulatory requirements for covered credit unions.